Fluctuations and correlations of baryonic chiral partners: Acknowledgements

 \section{Acknowledgements}

 M.M. and K.R. acknowledge fruitful discussions and helpful suggestions from Bengt Friman and Nu Xu.
 This work is supported partly by the Polish National Science Centre (NCN) under OPUS Grant No. 2022/45/B/ST2/01527 (K.R. and C.S.), Preludium Grant No. 2017/27/N/ST2/01973 (M.M.), and the program Excellence Initiative–Research University of the University of Wroc\l{}aw of the Ministry of Education and Science (M.M.).
 The work of C.S. was supported in part by the World Premier International Research Center Initiative (WPI) through MEXT, Japan.
 K.R. also acknowledges the support of the Polish Ministry of Science and Higher Education.
 V.K. acknowledges the support of the University of Wroc\l{}aw within the IDUB visiting professor program.
 V.K also would like to thank GSI and the Institute for Nuclear Theory at the University of Washington for their kind hospitality and stimulating research environment.
 V.K. has been supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contract number DE-AC02-05CH11231, by the INT's U.S. Department of Energy grant No. DE-FG02-00ER41132, and by the ExtreMe Matter Institute EMMI at the GSI Helmholtzzentrum für Schwerionenforschung, Darmstadt, Germany.
+M.M. acknowledges the support of the European Union’s Horizon 2020 research and innovation program under grant agreement No 824093 (STRONG-2020).